 Students found to be in violation of this policy shall be subject to disciplinary action up to and including expulsion.
-In determining the appropriate disciplinary action, consideration may be given to other violations of the student handbook that may have simultaneously occurred.
+In determining the appropriate disciplinary action, consideration may be given to other violations of the student handbook which may have simultaneously occurred.
+In addition to any disciplinary actions, the District shall take appropriate steps to remedy the effects resulting from bullying.

-Notice of what constitutes bullying, KIPP Delta's prohibition against bullying, and the consequences for students who bully shall be conspicuously posted in every classroom, cafeteria, restroom, gymnasium, auditorium, and school bus.
-Parents, students, school volunteers, and employees shall be given copies of the notice.
+Notice of what constitutes bullying, the District's prohibition against bullying, and the consequences for students who bully shall be conspicuously posted in every classroom, cafeteria, restroom, gymnasium, and school bus.
+Parents, legal guardians, person having lawful control of a student, persons standing in loco parentis, students, school volunteers, and employees shall be given copies of the notice annually.